lucdadukey/BasicPlatformerTutorial/README.md

 **The Code:** https://repl.it/@LucHutton/Basic-Platformer

 ## Prequisities And Advice:
-For this tutorial you should already have a basic understanding of programming (preferrably in Javascript) as **I will not be explaining basic Javascript concepts in this tutorial.** If you wish to learn some/more Javascript I reccommend you visit: https://developer.mozilla.org/en-US/docs/Web/JavaScript
+For this tutorial you should already have a basic understanding of programming (preferrably in Javascript) as **I will not be explaining basic Javascript concepts in this tutorial.** If you wish to learn some/more Javascript I recommend you visit: https://developer.mozilla.org/en-US/docs/Web/JavaScript

 ## Setup:
 It is best if you follow along using a **HTML + CSS + JS REPL**, as when created the REPL will already have all the boiler plate stuff, but also because you will be able to see the result straight away on the same screen (when you run the code).